 The PREVENT Waste Alliance, a coalition involving worldwide private sector, universities, civil society and public institutions, selected BVRio’s Circular Action Hub as one of its eight innovative and sustainable global pilot solutions that contribute to a circular economy in low and middle income countries.

-BVRio in partnership with PREVENT, developed the project ‘Plastic Credits for inclusive and transparent circularity’, to be conducted by an international consortium with BVRio responsible for the activities in Brazil and Mexico.
+BVRio in partnership with PREVENT, developed the project ‘Plastic Credits for inclusive and transparent circularity’, to be conducted by an international consortium with BVRio responsible for the activities in Brazil and, partially in Mexico, in collaboration with Entreamigos.

 The project aimed to develop, hone and prove mechanisms for the delivery of plastic credits to low income waste pickers.